 Nahed Fernando is a certified spiritual director in Grand Rapids, Michigan.
 Nahed emigrated from Egypt to America at a young age, and has an ecumenical church background and multicultural perspective that informs her worldview.
 She enjoys sharing contemplative readings of sacred scripture and meditative prayer processes one-on-one or within group settings.
 Nahed is a former home school mother and enjoys reading, writing, painting, and sharing tea-time with others.

-With infinite loving kindness, attentive listening, forthright feedback, and an ever-expanding understanding of Debbie Ford’s coaching distinctions, Sandra offers clients a safe space to explore and find freedom from the fear and frustration that stands between them and the life they most long for.
+With infinite loving kindness, attentive listening, forthright feedback, and an ever-expanding discernment of life coaching principles, Sandra offers clients a safe space to explore and find freedom from the fear and frustration that stands between them and the life they most long for.

-Sandra’s experience in coaching, and mentoring includes: helping clients break through health and wellness issues; supporting those dealing with the heartbreak of living with addicted loved ones; empowering women grappling with career or relationship transitions; and inspiring clients to rediscover themselves and create lasting change.
+Sandra’s experience in coaching and mentoring includes: helping clients break through health and wellness issues; supporting those dealing with the heartbreak and confusion of supporting addicted loved ones; empowering those grappling with career or relationship transitions; and inspiring clients to rediscover themselves and create lasting change.